 - Any other professionals who have worked with the child.

-Through the diligent search process as connections are made, some individuals may not be an adoptive option; however, may become part of the child’s network.
-2
+Through the diligent search process, as connections are made, some individuals may not be an adoptive option; however, may become part of the child’s network.
+1

 The CFRM specialist will maintain monthly contact with the child’s network as part of the CFRM model.
-The network is comprised of, but not limited to:
+The network is comprised of, but not limited to the following:

 - Guardian ad litem (GAL);